openstack-archive/murano/doc/source/appdev-guide/murano_pl/core_lib.rst

        ``io.murano.system.Agent``.
      - ``Runtime``
    * - ``ipAddresses``
      - A list of all IP addresses assigned to an instance.
+Floating ip address is placed in the list tail if present.
      - ``Out``
    * - ``networks``
      - Specifies the networks that an instance will be joined to.